 When most people think of solar power, they're thinking of photovoltaic solar panels.
 Solana's special skill is to keep making electricity for about six hours after solar panels quit for the day.
 The heat-transfer fluid running through the pipes at Solana stays hot in this overtime period, keeping those steam turbines turning.
 At its so-far theoretical max production level, Solana could pump out the same amount of electricity used each year by 71,000 households, according to Abengoa.

-Without additional battery storage, of course, Solana couldn't meet the actual electricity demand of even a single average Arizona household (about 14 megawatt hours), because it provides power for only part of a 24-hour day.
+about 14 megawatt hours), because it provides power for only part of a 24-hour day.
 But according to Arizona Public Service, it helps offset some of its power load in the evening.

 Owned by a conglomerate of investors called Atlantica Yield, Solana agreed to sell its power to APS for 30 years.
 The utility estimated in 2013 that, on average, each customer pays about $1 extra per month because of Solana.